REF-RAS/task_trees/docs/source/SCENE_SUPPORT.md

 ### Optional Branches Recognized by the Task Tree Manager

+The named branches of `objects`, `frames`, and `named_poses` have dedicated functions in the scene configuration.

-The key `objects` under the root scene is recognized by the task tree manager `TaskTreesManager` class as definitions of collision objects and custom reference frames.
+- The key `objects` under the root scene is recognized by the task tree manager `TaskTreesManager` class as definitions of collision objects.
 In the task trees, collision objects are also recognized as custom reference frames.
+- The key `frames` under the root scene is recognized as definitions of custom reference frames.

-Similarly, the key `named_poses` under the root scene is also recognized by the task tree manager as the named poses adding to the arm commander.
+- The key`named_poses` under the root scene is also recognized by the task tree manager as the named poses adding to the arm commander.

-Both of these branches are optional.
+The presence of these branches are optional.

-The `TaskTreesManager` class offers the functions `_define_objects` and `_define_named_poses` for defining the objects and named poses according to the scene configuration.
+The `TaskTreesManager` class offers the functions `_define_objects`, `_define_frames` and `_define_named_poses` for adding the objects, the custom reference frames, and named poses defined in the scene configuration.

 ### Specifying Configurations in the Root Scene and Subscenes